zhangty019/Toolpath_Gcode_generation/README.md

 # Toolpath Generation and CNC Simulation
-Simple example which contains the different toolpath generation, and G-code generation for the 5AXISMAKER machine
+Simple example which contains the different toolpath generation, and G-code generation for the 5AXISMAKER machine or UR5e robot

 ## Installation